awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-basic-elements.md

 + An ActiveMQ Web Console URL \(`https://b-1234a5b6-78cd-901e-2fgh-3i45j6k178l9-1.mq.us-east-2.amazonaws.com:8162`\)

   For more information, see [Web Console](http://activemq.apache.org/web-console.html) in the Apache ActiveMQ documentation\.
+**Important**
+If you specify an authorization map which doesn't include the `activemq-webconsole` group, you won't be able to use the ActiveMQ Web Console because the group isn't authorized to send messages to, or receive messages from, the Amazon MQ broker\.

 + Wire\-level protocol endpoints: